Trafexofive/DeepSearchStack/README.md

 -   🔌 **Multi-Provider LLM Gateway:** A resilient, non-blocking gateway that supports local models via **Ollama** and can be extended with external APIs like **Groq** and **Gemini**.
 It's designed for high availability with automatic provider fallback.
 -   📚 **Retrieval-Augmented Generation (RAG) Ready:** The architecture is built to support a true RAG pipeline, with a dedicated vector store for semantic retrieval.
 -   🚀 **Simple Deployment:** The entire stack is containerized with Docker and managed with a powerful `Makefile`, allowing you to go from clone to query in minutes.
+-   🖥️ **Web Interface:** Includes OpenWebUI for a user-friendly chat interface to interact with your LLMs.
 -   🔧 **Extensible & Configurable:** Easily enable or disable LLM providers, configure which models to use, and add new search backends.

 ##  Showcase: Live Demo Output